Terms & Conditions for Educational Visits

 The timetable you receive in your confirmation correspondence is subject to change.
 We reserve the right to make any necessary changes and where possible you will be informed of any such changes.

-There may be more than one school visiting the location on the day you visit.
+There may be more than one group visiting the location on the day you visit.
 If you arrive early or late, we will endeavour to re-structure your timetable to accommodate the changes.
 This may not always be possible.

 Ratios and Staffing